serviceplanet/tolgee-toolbox/README.md

 [[projects.targets]]
 # Pattern used to create message target files.
 files = "foo-directory_${locale separator=dash, region_case=upper}/Messages.properties"
-# Message format to create.
-Possible types: "JSON", "XLIFF", "PO", "APPLE_STRINGS_STRINGSDICT", "APPLE_XLIFF",
-# "ANDROID_XML", "FLUTTER_ARB" "PROPERTIES"
+# Message format to Export (as this is a project-target).
+For possible types see enum ExportMessageFormatType
 type = "PROPERTIES"
 # Do not create translation files for these locales.
 Useful if for example there is a base language without a
 # tag in the file name such as "Messages.properties".
 Must contain IETF BCP 47 language tag strings.